hylandtechoutreach/python-camp/TurtleFollowAlong.md

 Run the program to see Shelly draw the triangle!

+#### OPTIONAL Challenge: Make the Triangle Bigger
+Currently, the triangle will have sides of length `100`.
+Try to change some of the numbers so that instead, the triangle has sides that are `150` pixels in length!

-#### Challenge: Tilted triangle
+#### OPTIONAL Challenge: Tilted triangle
-Currently, the triangle is tilted so that instead of being flat on the bottom, it is flat on the top.
+The triangle is tilted so that instead of being flat on the bottom, it is flat on the top.
 Add an additional command _before_ Shelly starts drawing so that the triangle is rotated and becomes flat on the bottom.

->HINT: Use `shelly.right` and an appropriate number for the angle!
+>HINT: One way to do it is to use `shelly.right` and an appropriate number for the angle!

-### Changing the starting point
+### Changing the Starting Point
 In the current program, Shelly draws all over the existing shape.
 Instead, the program should move Shelly to another position _before_ drawing anything.

 _Before_ the commands that make Shelly draw, add the following command: